thomasthiebaud/htmlstring-to-react/README.md

 Each key in `eventHandlers` can be a valid css selector.

-    import { parse } from 'htmldom-to-react'
+    import { parse } from 'htmlstring-to-react'
     parse('<b key="1">It</b> is <b key="2" class="active">working</b>', {
       eventHandlers: {
         'b.active': {